JamesTammila/didit/README.md

 # didit
-A social media app where you decide what your friends post, and they decide what you post.
+A photo sharing app where you randomly match with three friends, get a theme, and each of you posts a photo related to that theme.